Dr Aitana Sogorb Esteve

 Area of Research:

-I am currently coordinating the fluid biomarker team of Dr. Jonathan Rohrer group at UCL.
-We are focused on the research of novel fluid biomarkers in genetic FTD, aiming the cellular dysfunction occurring in the pathology.
-We are focused on lysosomal dysfunction, neuroinflammation and, in the case of my project, synaptic dysfunction.
+I am a Race Against Dementia fellow coordinating the fluid biomarker team of Dr. Jonathan Rohrer group at UCL.
+Our aim is to find of novel fluid biomarkers to assess cellular dysfunction in genetic FTD.
 I am looking for fluid biomarkers of synaptic dysfunction in genetic FTD and aiming to develop a technique for measuring these synaptic markers in blood.
 This will be of great interest to assess the synaptic dysfunction in the diagnosis of FTD but also to monitor treatments in clinical trials.

 How is your work funded?